abidalfrz/hoax-news-detection-webapp/README.md

 Open your web browser and navigate to `http://localhost:8501` to access the Hoax vs Real News Classifier web app.

 1. Input a news article in the provided text area.
-2. Click the "Predict" button to see the classification result along with confidence scores and linguistic analysis.
+2. Click the "ANALYZE CONTENT" button to see the classification result along with confidence scores and linguistic analysis.

 ---